Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/09-Load-Data-into-Data-Warehouse.md

     AND stg.AddressLine1 <> dim.AddressLine1;
     ```

-2. Run the script and review the output.
+2. Run the script to load new data into the data warehouse.

 ## Task 4: Perform post-load optimization